PepeTapia/PepeTapia/README.md

 <img src="https://github.com/PepeTapia/PepeTapia/blob/main/images/lol-logo-rendered-hi-res.png" alt="Leauge of Legends video game icon" width="504" height="308" align="right">

-My passions in gaming and coaching inspired me to pursue this project.
-Our pilot game, League of Legends, is a Multiplayer Online Battle Arena that contains an intimidating amount of information that a user needs to absorb in order to improve or even have fun playing the game.
-In short, I want to use AI/ML to answer questions that a user may have in regards to their own gameplay, helping them understand and improve on a personal level by providing them with actionable feedback -- like a coach would do!
+Meru AI is initiated from my passions in gaming and coaching.
+Our pilot game, League of Legends, is a Multiplayer Online Battle Area(MOBA) that contains an immense amount of information that a user needs to absorb in order to understand the gameplay.
+This creates a steep learning curve, and can take the fun out of the game.
+In this project, I am using AI/ML to help players understand and improve the skills on a personal level by providing them with actionable feedback -- like a coach would do.

 🔧 **Tools used:** Python, PyTorch, Keras, TensorFlow, NumPy, Matplotlib, Pandas, Neo4j Graph Database, SQL